kurmanka/angularjs-routing-demo/README.md

  * AngularJS ngRoute module: http://docs.angularjs.org/api/ngRoute
  * ngView directive: http://docs.angularjs.org/api/ngRoute.directive:ngView

-Also, the site demonstrates one way to make the current page link highlighted in the navigation.
+Also, the site demonstrates one way to make the current page's link highlighted in the navigation.
 This is done via ng-class directive of Angular.
 (Probably not the most elegant way to implement this.)